SergSinitsyn/Smart-Calculator/README.md

 # SmartCalc
 Engineer calculator with graph plot.
 Credit and debit calculator.
-GUI implementation, based on any GUI library Qt for C++17
+GUI implementation, based on Qt library  for C++17